-I’m also a wife to an eccentric, loving, talented, and hardworking man–whom I married twice–and happens to be an OFW (Overseas Filipino Worker, or an expat based in Singapore to be more specific).
+I’m also a wife to an eccentric, loving, talented, and hardworking man — whom I married twice –– and happens to be an OFW (Overseas Filipino Worker, or an expat based in Singapore to be more specific).
 Hence, we refer to ourselves as an OFW family.
-As a family, we like to travel, watch movies, take photos (with our digital gadgets), read, play board games, create art, and discover new dishes both at home and at restaurants.
+As a family, we like to travel, watch movies, take photos, read, play board games, create art, and discover new dishes both at home and at restaurants.

-I love to read, I enjoy going on nature walks as well as watching rom-com movies, and I like dark chocolates and butter popcorn, too.
+I also love to read and collect books.
+I guess I am both a bibliophile and a tsundoku.
+I enjoy going on nature walks as well as watching rom-com movies, and I like dark chocolates and butter popcorn, too.
 I get easily bored with shallow talks, though.

 What I do

 Aside from being a full-time homemaker (without a helper), I have been homeschooling my daughters since June 2016, while I continue to work from home both as a volunteer and a freelance professional.